 The Living Learning Community for Second-Year Students

-Oracle is a second-year living-learning community where students experience campus life and the academic classroom together.
+Oracle is a second-year living-learning community housed in Presidents Hall where students experience campus life and the academic classroom together.
 Oracle helps students develop their goals for post-graduation.
 Oracle focuses on laying the ground work for their next two years at UWF by helping students see the connections between academics, career choice, and leadership opportunities.
 At the end of their second-year, students will have a plan for all three areas.

 Living in Oracle has many aspects to the program which are fun and enjoyable for the students.
 Students get the opportunity to connect with faculty mentors, gain valuable skills through weekly educational programs, as well as interacting and receiving career advice from Professional Staff in the UWF Career Services Office.
 Another resource in the Oracle community are our student staff, ORCs (Oracle Resource Coaches).
 ORCs assist in guiding students along their academic and professional paths.
 Along with the three ORCs, the building also has 9 Resident Assistants (RAs), one Graduate Hall Director, and a Professional Residence Life Coordinator to support students.